PuTTY is one of the most popular SSH, SCP, SFTP and telnet clients, and much of its popularity comes from the fact that it is small and easy to use.

 Below you’ll find some quick Reviews, Highlights and features of some of the most popular Putty replacements on the market.

-Here’s the Best PuTTY Alternatives/Replacements of 2020:
+Here’s the Best PuTTY Alternatives/Replacements:

 Let’s look at each of these Putty Alternatives and Replacements in detail and see what they offer that Putty doesn’t offer: